blinsay/homer/README.md

 blinsay.com.
 1199 A 185.199.109.153
 ```

-Most of the currently active public resolvers still specify themselves by name.
+Sometimes you don't know the IP address of the resolver you want to use and
-Since the whole point of dns-over-https is privacy and security, you can
+need to look it up using...
+DNS.
+Since dns-over-https is about privacy and
-specify the ip address of a resolver you trust to resolve the name of the
+security, `homer` lets you specify a DNS resolver you trust to do that initial
-dns-over-https resolver for you.
+lookup, rather than delegating to your operating system.

 ```
 $ ./homer --bootstrap-resolver 1.1.1.1 --resolver https://dns.google.com/experimental github.com